Vizoguard vs Surfshark — Full Comparison for 2026

 Pricing is where this comparison gets interesting — and more nuanced than headline numbers suggest.
 Surfshark is frequently marketed as the cheapest major VPN, and on a 2-year billing cycle that claim holds up — approximately $27.48/yr when billed $54.96 every two years.
 However, that requires a two-year upfront commitment.
 Surfshark's 1-year plan costs approximately $47.88/yr, which is nearly double the 2-year rate.
 Monthly billing runs even higher, around $15.45/mo.
 Surfshark also periodically offers promotional pricing that reduces the 2-year rate further, but these deals expire and renewal rates are typically higher.

-Vizoguard Basic is $24.99/yr — billed annually with no multi-year lock-in.
-On an annual billing basis, Vizoguard Basic is actually cheaper than Surfshark's 2-year deal and significantly cheaper than Surfshark's 1-year plan.
-There is no tricks with promotional rates that spike at renewal: the annual price is the annual price.
-Vizoguard Pro at $99.99/yr costs more, but includes AI threat detection, phishing protection, connection monitoring, and self-healing protection that Surfshark does not offer at any tier.
+Vizoguard Basic is $49.99/yr — billed annually with no multi-year lock-in.
+Surfshark's 2-year promotional average is cheaper, while Surfshark's 1-year plan is close to Vizoguard Basic.
+The tradeoff is billing structure and product focus: Vizoguard uses simple annual pricing and includes a privacy-first VPN, while Surfshark is the stronger budget choice for unlimited devices and server variety.
+Vizoguard Pro at $149.99/yr costs more, but includes AI threat detection, phishing protection, Privacy Autopilot, connection explanations, and self-healing protection that Surfshark does not offer at any tier.

 It is also worth noting what Surfshark charges for features Vizoguard Pro includes by default.
 Surfshark's "Alert" breach monitoring and "Alternative ID" features are available as paid add-ons through the Surfshark One bundle (approximately $41.88/yr on the 2-year plan).
-Even then, Surfshark One does not include AI-powered real-time threat analysis or connection monitoring.
+Even then, Surfshark One does not include Vizoguard's local Privacy Autopilot scoring, connection explanations, or self-healing desktop protection.

 Customer Support & Reputation